sehayden/sehayden/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on 2 QnA Portal projects.
+- 🔭 I’m currently working on a QnA Portal project.
 - 🌱 I’m currently learning C# and Tailwind.
 - 📫 How to reach me: elnganha@gmail.com
 - 😄 Pronouns: she/her.
-- ⚡ Fun fact: I randomly chose Software Engineering as my major.
+- ⚡ Fun fact: Before switching to Compsci, I took Business!